-- The engine can also be warmed up by operating the snowmobile for 10-15 minutes. - After operating the snowmobile, allow the engine to idle for at least 10 seconds before turning it off.

-3. Disconnect the oil level gauge coupler ().
+- The engine can also be warmed up by operating the snowmobile for 10-15 minutes. - After operating the snowmobile, allow the engine to idle for at least 10 seconds before turning it off. - 3.
+Remove the shroud and the right side cover.
+(See pages 8-5-8-7 for removal procedures.) - 4.
+Disconnect the oil level gauge coupler (1).